-- SECTION 1.
-Title.
-This Act shall be known as the "Charter of the Office of the Philippine Trade Representative". - SEC.
-2. Declaration of Policy.
-It is hereby declared the policy of the State to pursue a trade policy that serves the general welfare and utilizes all forms and arrangements of exchange on the basis of equality and reciprocity.
-For this purpose, the State shall ensure that a single office shall, with competence, coordinate all government policies, positions and measures with respect to international trade relations and negotiations. - SEC.
-3. Creation.
-There is hereby created within the Office of the President the Office of the Philippine Trade Representative, hereinafter referred to as the "Office". - The Office shall be headed by the Philippine Trade Representative who shall be appointed by the President with the consent of the Commission on Appointments. - The Philippine Trade Representative shall hold office at the pleasure of the President, shall be entitled to receive the same allowances as a chief of mission, and shall have the rank of Ambassador Extraordinary and Plenipotentiary.
+SECTION 1.
+Short Title. - This Act shall be known as the "Charter of the Office of the Philippine Trade Representative".

+SEC.
+2. Declaration of Policy. - It is hereby declared the policy of the State to pursue a trade policy that serves the general welfare and utilizes all forms and arrangements of exchange on the basis of equality and reciprocity.
+For this purpose, the State shall ensure that a single office shall, with competence, coordinate all government policies, positions and measures with respect to international trade relations and negotiations.

+SEC.
+3. Creation. - There is hereby created within the Office of the President the Office of the Philippine Trade Representative, hereinafter referred to as the "Office".

+The Office shall be headed by the Philippine Trade Representative who shall be appointed by the President, subject to confirmation by the Commission on Appointments (CA).

+The Philippine Trade Representative shall hold office at the pleasure of the President, shall be entitled to receive the same allowances as a chief of mission, and shall have the rank of Ambassador Extraordinary and Plenipotentiary.

-1 There shall be in the Office three (3) Deputy Philippine Trade representatives 2 who shall be appointed by the President with the consent of the Commission on 3 Appointments.
-Each Deputy Philippine Trade Representative shall hold office at the 4 pleasure of the president and shall have the rank of Ambassador.
+There shall be in the Office three (3) Deputy Philippine Trade Representatives who shall be appointed by the President, subject to confirmation by the Commission on

+Appointments.
+Each Deputy Philippine Trade Representative shall hold office at the pleasure of the president and shall have the rank of Ambassador.

-- Limitation on Appointments.
-A person who has directly represented, aided or advised a foreign entity in any trade negotiation or trade dispute with the Philippines may not be appointed as Philippine Trade Representative or as a Deputy Philippine Trade Representative. - SEC.
+SEC.
+4. Limitation on Appointments. - A person who has directly represented, aided or advised a foreign entity in any trade negotiation or trade dispute with the Philippines may not be appointed as Philippine Trade Representative or as a Deputy Philippine Trade Representative.

+SEC.
 5. Functions and Responsibilities of the Philippine Trade Representative.
-The Philippine Trade Representative shall - a) Have primary responsibility for developing, and for coordinating the implementation of Philippine international trade policy, including commodity matters, and to the extent they are related to international trade policy, direct investment matters: - b) Serve as the principal advisor to the President on international trade policy and shall advise the President on the impact of other policies of the Philippine Government on international trade: - c) Have lead responsibility for the conduct of, and shall be the chief representative of the Philippines for international trade negotiations, including all negotiations on any matter considered under the auspices of the World Trade Organization, commodity and direct investment negotiations, in which the Philippines participates; - d) Issue and coordinate policy guidance to departments and agencies on basic issues of policy and interpretation arising in the exercise of international trade functions including any matter considered under the auspices of the World Trade Organization, to the extent necessary to assure the coordination of international trade policy and consistent with any other law; - e) Act as the principal spokesman of the President on international trade;

-f) Report di irectly to t the P resident a nd C Cong ress regarding g, a nd be responsible to the P resident and Congress for the administration n of trade agreemen programs s;

-- g) Advise the President and Congress with respect to non-tariff barriers to international trade, international commodity agreements, and other matters which are related to the trade agreements programs; - h) Be responsible for making reports to Congress with respect to matters referred to in sub-paragraphs (C) and (F); - i) Be chairman of the interagency committee on Trade-Related Investment Matters (TRIMS); and - j) Be responsible for such other functions as the President may direct.

-SEC 6.
-Ex-officio positions and functions of the Philippine Trade Representative.
 The Philippine Trade Representative shall:

+- (a) Have primary responsibility for developing, and for coordinating the implementation of Philippine international trade policy, including commodity matters, and to the extent they are related to international trade policy, direct investment matters; - (b) Serve as the principal advisor to the President on international trade policy and shall advise the President on the impact of other policies of the Philippine Government on international trade; - (c) Have lead responsibility for the conduct of, and shall be the chief representative of the Philippines for international trade negotiations, including all negotiations on any matter considered under the auspices of the World Trade Organization, commodity and direct investment negotiations, in which the Philippines participates; - (d) Issue and coordinate policy guidance to departments and agencies on basic issues of policy and interpretation arising in the exercise of international trade functions including any matter considered under the auspices of the World Trade Organization, to the extent necessary to assure the coordination of international trade policy and consistent with any other law; - (e) Act as the principal spokesman of the President on international trade; - (f) Report directly to the President and Congress regarding, and be responsible to the President and Congress for the administration of trade agreement programs;

+- (g) Advise the President and Congress with respect to non-tariff barriers to international trade, international commodity agreements, and other matters which are related to the trade agreement programs; - (h) Be responsible for making reports to Congress with respect to matters referred to in sub-paragraphs (c) and (f); - (i) Be chairman of the interagency committee on Trade-Related Investment Matters (TRIMS); and - (j) Be responsible for such other functions as the President may direct.

+SEC.
+6. Ex-officio positions and functions of the Philippine Trade Representative. - The Philippine Trade Representative shall: